Trinity Lutheran Church

 Thank you to the folks who help prepare for worship and share worship leadership!

-Get Ready!
-Sunday School will resume on Sunday, September 7, 2025.
+Sunday School has resumed!
 Classes meet at 9:00 am for adults and children/youth.
 Come and be part of this opportunity of learning and growing together.
 There’s room for everyone!
 Thanks!

-The Book Group meets on the second Tuesday of each month at 11:00 am (unless otherwise announced).
-On September 9, we will discuss Around the World in Eighty Days by Jules Verne.
-The book for October is Alice’s Adventures in Wonderland by Lewis Carroll.
+The Book Group meets on the second Tuesday of each month at 11:00 am unless otherwise announced – and October is one of those times!
+The book group will gather on Tuesday, October 21, to discuss Alice’s Adventures in Wonderland by Lewis Carroll.
+The November selection is Frankenstein by Mary Shelley.
+The book for December is A Christmas Carol by Charles Dickens.
 Come join us for this time of fellowship and conversation.
 Everybody is welcome!

 Love Meals A reminder that the 1st Sunday of every month is designated as Love Meals Sunday.
 Please bring non-perishable food items to share with folks in our community who struggle to provide food for their families.
 The bucket is under the side table in the Gathering Space.
 Thanks!

-On Sunday, September 7, 2025, we will celebrate September birthdays and anniversaries during our after-worship fellowship gathering in Resurrection Hall.
-Everyone is Welcome!
+On Sunday, October 5, 2025, we will celebrate October birthdays and anniversaries during our after-worship fellowship gathering in Resurrection Hall.
+Everyone is welcome!
 It’s an opportunity to enjoy some conversation and light refreshments.
 Thanks!

 Everybody’s Story Matters – Including Yours!
 And we all have some!
 Think about how many times you’ve told or listened to somebody else tell stories about life experiences – childhood or playing sports or spending a week in the summer with grandparents or heading to college or the first day on a new job – anything.
 Think about how stories connect us and engage us in each other’s life.